Satik37/noctis_aenigmata/README.md

 short, twisted situational puzzles designed to be played in a group.
 One player reads the story, the others try to deduce what really happened by asking yes/no questions.

-> This project is part of my preparation for Vinted's Engineering Academy and showcases my Flutter, UI, and app-architecture skills.
+> This project is to showcases my Flutter, UI, and app-architecture skills.

 ---